simsaens/StretchyLayout/README.md

 [Before after text home indicator]

-Second part (b), we also want to use `safeAreaInsets` to adjust our scroll view's scrolling indicators so they don't run into the curved edges of the screen on iPhone X.
+Third, we also want to use `safeAreaInsets` to adjust our scroll view's scrolling indicators so they don't run into the curved edges of the screen on iPhone X.

 [Before after scroll indicator]

-And third, let's hide the status bar with a cool animation when the user scrolls the text into the status bar area.
+And fourth, let's hide the status bar with a cool animation when the user scrolls the text into the status bar area.
 It's quite easy to detect this and I think the effect looks great.